-UPDATE: I HAVE NOW DONE MORE RESEARCH INTO THE TIMELINE OF THE MANGA, SO THIS STORY BEGINS IN THE FALL OF 1908, AT WHICH POINT THE ISHVALAN WAR HAS NOT CONCLUDED.
-Hence, I will be making some edits to the published chapters so that all of the timing is accurate.
+A/N: I HAVE NOW DONE MORE RESEARCH INTO THE TIMELINE OF THE MANGA, SO THIS STORY BEGINS IN THE FALL OF 1908, AT WHICH POINT THE ISHVALAN WAR HAS NOT CONCLUDED.
+Hence, I will be making some edits to the published chapters so that all of the timing is accurate, as well as just revising things for the sake of plot flow and accurate characterization.

 "Do you think Resembool will have changed much since we left for Dublith with Teacher?"